 Under the leadership of Attorney Jonathan Merel, our team of legal professionals at The Law Offices of Jonathan Merel, P.C. is prepared to guide you through each step of the family law litigation process, including issues affecting child custody and the allocation of parental responsibilities.
 We take pride in delivering quality legal advice and dedicated legal advocacy our clients and their families to help ensure their legal rights and interests are rightfully protected under the law.

-Contact us online today for a free consultation with an attorney at The Law Offices Jonathan Merel, P.C.
+Contact us today for a free consultation with an attorney at The Law Offices Jonathan Merel, P.C.